risalmuhammed/HashGenerator/README.md

 * DSA
 * WHIRLPOOL

-TODO: Add Tiger, Gost, Haval etc. and Generate all for file too.
+TODO: Add Tiger, Gost, Haval etc. ~~and Generate all for file too.~~

+##Changelog:

+- Added support for generating hashes of files.
+- Slightely faster